 Develop your website

 At this point, you can begin to build the website itself.
-Treat it like a software development project.
+Treat it like a custom software development project.
 Later, don’t forget to use website hosting to ensure website safety and avoid security issues in the future.

 The home page is generally built first, followed by additional sub-pages as needed.
 This is according to the site hierarchy established as a sitemap before.
 To ensure that the server handles the installation and set-up without difficulty, a solid CMS (content management system) should be used.